mleczakm/monolog-sentry-bundle/README.md

 ## Hints

-- Hide your Sentry monolog handler behind `buffer` one to prevent low level messages notifications, but kept them in breadcrumbs:
+- Hide your Sentry monolog handler behind `buffer` one to prevent low level messages notifications, but keep them in breadcrumbs:

 ```yaml
 monolog: